graevy/graevy.github.io/content/posts/roms.md

 draft: false
 ---

-This is a step-by-step guide to customizing your android phone properly, recited largely from memory, because people keep going to me for this.
+This is a step-by-step educational guide to accompany a custom rom installation guide for your android phone.

-This is intermediate difficulty; we'll be using a terminal (powershell on windows).
+Intermediate difficulty; we'll be using a terminal (powershell on windows).
 You'll have to retrieve some information about your phone and your desired rom that I can't easily help you get.
-If it doesn't work, bring your phone to open hack night so we can fix it.
+If you're stuck, bring your phone to open hack night so we can fix it.

 ### Pros/Cons of customizing android

 The Good:
-- debloating (cannot overstate how nice this is, especially on battery life)
+- debloating (cannot overemphasize this, especially wrt battery life)
 - degoogling
 - extending your phone's end-of-life
 - [free hotspotting](https://quatl.ooo/posts/hotspot/) and other miscellaneous perks